Keyboard shortcuts

 • Strings returned from JNI are fresh Java strings; the JNI shim frees the underlying Rust pointer with weaveffi_free_string before returning.

 • Optional values are passed as boxed wrappers (Integer, Long, Double, Boolean); the JNI shim unboxes and forwards them to the C ABI.
+A returned boxed optional scalar is read and its box freed with weaveffi_free_bytes.

 Async support